 The dither tone can be optionally disabled to accommodate applications requiring the highest SNR.
 The user may quickly turn the dither off, perform a measurement requiring low noise, and then turn the dither back on.
 When the dither is turned off, the bias is simply held at the previous bias voltage.
-Manual Mode should be used for longer-term measurements without dither, so that a constant ratio method can be used to stabilize the bias point, as described in Section 4.3.4.
+Manual Mode should be used for longer-term measurements without dither, so that a constant ratio method can be used to stabilize the bias point, as described in Section 4.4.4.

 BIAS SETTINGS

-MODE QUADRATURE Select Positive Slope
+MODE QUADRATURE Tap to select positive slope.

 DITHER FREQUENCY 3.00 kHz

-DITHER AMPLITUDE 600 m∨pp Select Negative Slope
+DITHER AMPLITUDE 600 m∨pp Tap to select negative slope.

 DITHER ON

-SLOPE POSITIVE SLOPE Tap here to change Slope.
+SLOPE Tap to change slope selection.

 BIAS VOLTAGE: 2.38 V

 OPTICAL OUTPUT: 7.10 dBm ×